-This engagement would be performed on the September 30 AAS in accordance with GAS.
-The AAS and all audit reports must be received by OPM no later than December 15.
+This engagement would be performed on the September 30 AAS in accordance with GAAS.
+The AAS and all audit reports must be received by OPM no later than December 14.
 Additionally, this engagement requires:

-A. Statements on Standards for Attestation Engagements (SSAE) No. 3 (attestation engagement) related to specified management assertions about the carrier's compliance with the FEHBP contract for the period ending September 30.

-- B. The application of specified agreed-upon procedures as of September 30. - C. The procedures necessary to assess service organization controls related to FEHBP activity, if applicable.
-The IPA may consider the use of a service organization auditors report - D. Unaudited AAS as of December 31.
+- A. Statements on Standards for Attestation Engagements (SSAE) No. 10, AT Sections 101 and 601 (Attest Engagements and Compliance Attestation Engagements) related to specified responsible party assertions about the carrier's compliance with the FEHBP contract for the period ending September 30. - B. The application of specified agreed-upon procedures as of September 30. - C. The procedures necessary to assess service organization controls related to FEHBP activity, if applicable.
+The IPA may consider the use of a service organization auditor's report. - D. Unaudited AAS as of December 31.